yeshijinsel/Practices-of-DeepLearning/README.md

 # 100_Days_of_DeepLearning
+# ( PyTorch Scholarship Challenge for Deep Learning NanoDegree)<br />
+I am doing this PyTorch Scholarship Challenge by Facebook in Udacity and it's a 2 month Challenge and complete the whole lesson with assignment and also Final Project.<br />
+So Lets DO IT.

 ## Day 1: 24 November 2018
 Today I complete the Basic of Neural Networks Concept like:<br />
+                  Lesson 2 of Challenge <br />
                   Preceptron<br />
                   Activation Function<br />
                   FeedForward<br />